sakiib/Demo-Elasticsearch-Raft/README.md

 * Create the Secret Engine Role
 `$ kubectl apply -f secretenginerole.yaml`

+**SecretEngineRole:** A ElasticsearchRole is a Kubernetes CustomResourceDefinition (CRD) which allows a user to create a Elasticsearch database secret engine role in a Kubernetes native way.
+When a ElasticsearchRole is created, the KubeVault operator creates a Vault role according to the specification.

 * Create a database access request
 `$ kubectl apply -f dbaccessrequest.yaml`

+**DatabaseAccessRequest:** A DatabaseAccessRequest is a Kubernetes CustomResourceDefinition (CRD) which allows a user to request a Vault server for database credentials in a Kubernetes native way.
+If DatabaseAccessRequest is approved, then the KubeVault operator will issue credentials and create Kubernetes secret containing credentials.

 * To Approve the request - `$ kubectl vault approve databaseaccessrequest es-cred-rqst -n demo`
 * To Deny the request - `$ kubectl vault deny databaseaccessrequest es-cred-rqst -n demo`